 In its voluntary pledges, the UK affirmed its position to stand up for freedom of religion or belief.983 The UK has supported the rights of the persecuted minorities in the Middle East and advocated in favour of equality and non-discrimination.
-Place of religion as a fundamental human right, rather than limiting its attention to specific religious communities.
-Place However, despite legislations such as the Equality Act 2010 ensuring non-discrimination, such discrimination continues.
+In April 2019, the Catholic and the Anglican Churches called the UK Government to promote freedom of religion as a fundamental human right, rather than limiting its attention to specific religious communities.
+Set However, despite legislations such as the Equality Act 2010 ensuring non-discrimination, set such discrimination continues.
 In September 2018, an independent review into ethnic minority individuals in the criminal justice system in England and Wales was published.
 It was found that ethnic minorities were disproportionately represented in prisons, with 25% of prisoners (despite making up 14% of the population in the counties reviewed), and that 40% of young people in custody were from ethnic minority backgrounds.
 The government's decision to reject a definition of Islamophobia, created through a consultative process led by the All-Party Parliamentary Group on British Muslims, has made it difficult for those at the receiving end of such discrimination.
 A decade ago, 56 percent of young people believed Islam (not extremist groups) posed a threat to Western liberal democracy.
 The situation has only worsened.